jackyes/GoTube/README.md

 ## Configuration
+The admin username/password are stored in a YAML file (users.yaml).
 The server's configuration is stored in a YAML file (config.yaml), which can be modified to fit the user's needs.
 The following options are available:

     EnableTLS: Enable/disable TLS support